PepziC0les/Cybersecurity-CloudFormation/README.md

 ansible-playbook ansible_config.yml --key-file=<key>
 ```
 - We do the same to setup our ELK instance, where we switch out the ansible_config.yml with "install_elk.yml".
 - **NOTE:** When running this command, our ELK server will begin running.
 Because we did not setup a daemon.json on the targeted Ubuntu machine yet, the server will be running on a different subnet.
-You can simply kill the process and the jump into the next step where we begin running our machines.
+You can simply kill the process and then start the next step where we begin running our machines.
 The reason why we did not setup a daemon.json just yet was because we had yet to install the docker service where the path to store our daemon.json is in "/etc/docker".
 It's possible to do this beforehand, but that means you would have had to intsalled docker.io prior.

 -----